fmalpartida/New-LiquidCrystal/README.md

 ### Who do I talk to? ###

 * Repo owner or admin
-* For SoftI2CMaster latest versions, updates and support, please refer to [[https://github.com/todbot/SoftI2CMaster|todbot]]
+* For SoftI2CMaster latest versions, updates and support, please refer to [SoftI2CMaster](https://github.com/todbot/SoftI2CMaster "todbot")